Economy of Gjilan: Agriculture

 For a long time, agriculture was severely underdeveloped in Gjilan.
 The land was worked manually using primitive tools.
 Usage seeds for planting were traditional, qualitative and not productive, while extensive livestock breeds dominated, with low productivity.
-Between 1940-2010 momentum was gained in social sector development.
+Between 1940 and 2010 momentum was gained in social sector development.

 Combines were organized in cooperatives and agricultural stations such as Station for the Advancement of Agriculture, Agricultural Combine, Agricultural Cooperatives, Tobacco Plant, City Butchery for small animals and thick, birds Incubator for opening capacity of 9 million birds a year, freezer for fruit trees, veterinarian service stations, and others.
 All these agrarian subjects had employed around 4,000 permanent workers and about 10,000 seasonal workers.
 The entire agricultural production was well organized and had an export even in western countries.

 After the war, farmers began work in very difficult conditions, without tools and without proper machinery.
 In the meantime, the government was not properly consolidated.
 Central and local institutions did not have the budget nor the experience needed to face the challenges of the time, on one hand, while many foreign organizations who had come to offer help in the consolidation of Kosovo agriculture acted without any clear concept and did not yield the expected results, resulting in stagnation.
 With the start of the privatization process, the majority of the mentioned agrarian undertakings changed their destination.
 Only two of them, the plantation in Kravarica and poultry farm in the village of Livoc revived their previous production.
 Konsoni abattoir opened for broilers with an annual capacity of 600,000 thousand kg of meat.
 This farm has 60 full-time employees and a certain number of seasonal worker with a bright development prospect.
 Two companies, MOEA and Ask Food, have raised capacity of orchards in area of about 200 hectares and have built processing capacities.
 Ask Food has signed contracts for the export of its products to Germany, Albania and other countries.
 These two companies have approximately 150 regular employees and 200 seasonal workers.